YordanGeorgiev/qto/doc/md/concepts_doc.md

 ### 3.1.
 Projects management
-You can manage multiple projects with the issue-tracker tool.
+You can manage multiple projects with the qto tool.
 Each project has its own data directories, database storage and configurations.
-You could also have different envornments named dev,tst,prd for each project separately.
+You could also have different environments named dev, tst, prd for each project separately.
-As the tool is backwards compatible you could have differrrent instances of the issue-tracker projects with different versions ( and set of features ) operatiing against differrent project ( each one in its own version).
+As the tool is backwards compatible you could have different instances of the issue-tracker projects with different versions ( and set of features ) operating against different project ( each one in its own version).
 You must pre-set the configuration variables of an issue-tracker project each time you start working on a project from the shell